 - For some whānau, parental controls may be an appropriate solution to help filter out graphic content

-Netsafe can also provide advice for any students or whānau who are concerned about this video.
+Netsafe can also provide advice for students or whānau who are concerned about material online.